spncryn/docs/PROJECTS.md

 # projects

-Projects listed include active projects, suspended projects (ie, ones that are still in development but are no longer currently in active production for whatever reason) and terminated projects.
-These are identical to the ones in the source repositories for each respective project where available; the only difference is the public availability during the course of development.

-You can find a list of available releases below:

 | TITLE                      | STATUS      | DATE † |
 |----------------------------|-------------|--------------------|
 | [My Work Is Not Yet Done](https://github.com/spncryn/docs/blob/master/presskits/work.md) | In progress | N/A |